rileyjmurray/sageopt/ROADMAP.md

 Make Problem objects take two arguments instead of three;
 the objective sense shouldn't be an extra argument.

+Try to figure out how to do signomial arithmetic without as many affine operations on the coefficient vector.
+Indexing and stacking *will* slow things down in cvxpy.

 ## Add support for more solvers (coniclifts)

 This is a medium-priority task.
 It can be done with virtually no changes to existing files.